caio96/zero-copy-conv/README.md

       ..
 ```

-- Instead of using the path to the downloaded LibTorch, TORCH_INSTALL can also use the path to `pytorch/torch`, where `pytorch` is the custom PyTorch built for the end-to-end testing in this [section](#how-to-build-custom-pytorch)
 - If USE_MKL is set OFF, Blis is used as a BLAS library.
-- If USE_MKL_JIT is set ON, the Zero Copy Convolution will use MKL's jit for its base GEMM configuration, other GEMMs configurations (mostly due to padding) won't use jit.
+- If USE_MKL_JIT is set ON, the Zero Copy Convolution may use MKL's jit for some GEMM configuration.

 ## Running Benchmarks